yonimethodic/GitMasteryChallenge/README.md

 Created new branch named feature-branch

-The branch created is to learn how to create branches and how to manage and merge it with the main branch after successfull compltion of the branch purpose
+The branch created is to learn how to create branches and how to manage and merge it with the main branch after successfull compltion of the branch purpose.

+This is last commit